-While I normally learn towards the Adobe apps for your everyday, run-of-the-mill designing, I recently tried out Figma.
+While I normally learn towards the Adobe apps for everyday, run-of-the-mill designing, I recently tried out Figma.
 Immediately, I loved it.
-Not only does it make wireframe building easy and organized but there is also something funabout it.
+Not only does it make wireframe building easy and organized but there is also something fun about it.
 This online program is specifically designed for web designing so web dimensions, buttons, and pages are already built out for you.
 After you are done designing, you can easily share your wireframes with a team member or client.
-Shared parties can leave comments directly on the wireframes, perfect for remote work.
-I’m still new to this particular application but it’s definitely worth a special mention.
+Shared parties can leave comments directly on the wireframes, which is perfect for remote work.
+I’m still new to this particular application, but it’s definitely worth a special mention.
 Check it out if you do any type of web design or prototyping.

 What applications are you currently loving?
 Share your favorites in the comments below!